manfangllc/hatchtrack-peep-fw/README.md

 ```

 #### Embedded Documents

+Embedded documents are no longer used to store the per peep specific
+certificates needed to connect to the AES cloud.
+See the next section for
+the replacement mechanism.

+### Generating Certificate NVS Image
 There are files not tracked by Git that are required to build firmware.
 These
 files are unique to each Peep being built and therefore do not make sense to
 track in this repository.
 Currently, these files are obtained from Amazon and